antognini/type-safe-equality/README.md

 // returns the same as f1 eq f2 (comparison for identity, not equality) if f1 == f2 then whatever
 ```
-What is the intention behind `f1 == f2`: to compare identity (evaluating to `false`), or to compare algorithmical equality (evaluating to `true`)?
+What is the intention behind `f1 == f2`: to compare identity (which should evaluate to `false`), or to compare algorithmical equality (which should evaluate to `true`)?
 There is currently no way to compare algorithmical equality in Scala, so it could potentially be a programming error.
 In such a case, in strict equality the compiler can invite to think about it:
 ```scala
 // strict equality on
 if f1 == f2 then whatever // ERROR: Values of types F and F cannot be compared with == or !=